 Nomination Deadline: February 28, annual

 The recipient will be a student who is pursuing a PhD degree at a Canadian university in any area of science or engineering in which electrochemical science and technology and/or solid state science and technology is the central consideration.
 Candidates must be nominated by a university faculty member.
-Nominations must subsequently be supported by letters of recommendation from personnel in university, industry, and government.
+The nomination may be supported by letters of recommendation written by personnel in university, industry, or government.

 In addition to the electronic application, the nomination package includes the following: